 This is a longer drive from the Carlsbad area, about five hours, but one well worth it.

 The park is enormous, but the landscape is so captivating it goes by in a quick shocking moment.
-There are many different types of strange geology to see – that’s why many movies, like Stars Wars, have been filmed in the park.
+There are many different types of strange geology to see.
+This variety is why many movies, like Stars Wars, have been filmed in the park.
 Massive dunes, deep craters, and salt flats go for miles.
 It’s a perfect description of what other planets must look like.

-I was stunned, too, by the dramatic changes in temperature.
-On the fall day I was there; the desert air went from the mid-40s to 90 degrees.
-It fluctuated anywhere between, depending on the time of day and my elevation.
+I was also stunned by the dramatic changes in temperature.
+On the fall day I was there, the desert air started in the mid-40s.
+It rose to 90 degrees.
+The temperature fluctuated depending on the time of day and my elevation.

 It’s easy to reserve a campsite online and stay for a night.
-There isn’t much outside the park except the desert, but there are enough amenities in the park, including gas, to hold you over for a few days.
+There isn’t much outside the park except the desert.
+However, there are enough amenities in the park, including gas, to last you a few days.

 San Diego Botanic Garden

 The San Diego Botanic Garden is a beautiful place to visit if you appreciate plants and flowers.
-It’s filled with 37 acres of flora and fauna, and there are four miles of trails you can walk, making it great exercise too.
+It’s filled with 37 acres of flora and fauna.
+There are four miles of trails you can walk.
+It’s great exercise too.

 But the thing that drew me to the gardens were their two corpse flowers.
 Yes, two, which is very rare.
 The corpse flowers are rare plants because they’re the largest flowering structure in the world.
 They also stink like the dead.
 When blooming, the flower stinks like rotting flesh.
-Fortunately, or unfortunately, they take about ten years to start blooming and then only bloom about once every four to six after that.
+Fortunately, or unfortunately, they take about ten years to start blooming.
+Then, they only bloom about once every four to six years after that.
 Making it rarer to see is that the bloom only lasts two days.
+The San Diego plants bloomed in Oct.
+2021.

-The San Diego Botanic Garden has two of them, both that just finished blooming in the fall of 2021.
-I arrived just a few days too early to see and smell the full bloom but could see the giant plant.
+The San Diego Botanic Garden has two of them.
+I arrived just a few days too early to see the full bloom.
+I missed the smell as well.
+However, I could still see the giant plant.

-Even without the stinking flowers, the gardens are spectacular and worth a few hours of walking and exploring if you’re staying near Carlsbad.
+Even without the stinking flowers, the gardens are spectacular.
+They are worth a few hours of walking and exploring if you’re staying near Carlsbad.

 Find the botanic garden at 300 Quail Gardens Dr, Encinitas, CA 92024.